 How do I troubleshoot a failed connection?

 Try switching servers, restarting the browser, clearing the extension cache, or reinstalling the extension.
-Check for browser updates that might impact extension compatibility.
-Is hotspot shield free vpn safe -
+Check for browser updates that might impact extension compatibility. -

 Is the extension compatible with all websites?

 In most cases, yes, but some sites aggressively detect VPN traffic and block access.
-If that happens, switch server locations or disable the extension for that site. -
+If that happens, switch server locations or disable the extension for that site.
+Download edge vpn free 2026 -

 Can I use the extension to protect public Wi‑Fi in a café or hotel?